darktable-org/dtdocs/content/lighttable/lighttable-modes/culling.md

 # modes

-There are two different ways to define how many images are shown at the same time: “fixed” and “dynamic”.
-Switch between these methods while in culling mode by pressing the "<" key.
+There are two different culling modes, which define how many images are shown at the same time: “fixed” and “dynamic”.
+Switch between these while in culling mode by pressing the "<" key.

 fixed mode
 : The number of images displayed is always the same, independent of the selection length.
 This number can be set with a slider on the bottom panel.